 Solar panels are typically fabricated using glass, polymer, aluminum, silicon, lead, copper, and several other metals.
 Silicon is normally recyclable but it’s combined with metals like cadmium and lead to make the solar cells to be highly efficient.
 When it comes to recycling panels, its glass has to be broken to get rid of the cadmium, lead, and other harmful chemicals.
 It also doesn’t help that most PV modules consist almost entirely of glass.
 Besides, the presence of problematic impurities like antimony and plastic in the glass may not make it suitable for recycling to float glass.

-Other equipment in a solar energy system like batteries and inverters can be processed to access the valuable materials they contain.
+Other equipment in a solar energy system like batteries and inverters can be processed or recycled to access the valuable materials they contain.
 Solar batteries typically have an average lifespan of about 5 to 15 years.
 Some types of solar batteries (lead-acid, cadmium) are more convenient to recycle than others (Lithium-ion).

-Solar Panel Hazardous Waste
+Solar Panel Recycling Problems: Hazardous Waste

 The lead and heavy metals in panels can cause significant health and environmental issues if they are leached into the soil.
-Other constituent materials of solar panels like silicon, arsenic, and copper are also potentially hazardous if exposed to the groundwater supply.
+Other constituent materials of solar panels like silicon, arsenic, and copper are also potentially hazardous if introduced to the groundwater supply.

 Reuse of Solar Panels